These are the rules for computer and online safety in 2019. You can download a copy here.

 You have probably used your online accounts to sign up for apps and web services.
 Those apps and services may still be connected to your personal data and selling it to advertisers or worse.
 Periodically go through the list and disable any that aren’t necessary.

 Twitter – click on Settings & privacy / Apps

 Microsoft does not call to fix your computer.

-There is a resurgence of fraudulent phone calls from criminals trying to steal your credit card and install malware on your computer.
+There continue to be waves of fraudulent phone calls from criminals trying to steal your credit card and install malware on your computer.
 The scammers play on our fears about online security, just like the poisoned web pages that bring up phony onscreen security warnings.
 Don’t lower your defenses!